"Because we're tighter than bark on a T R E E."

 - Lighter and Softer: Minecraft in a Nutshell, where there is no guns and pretty much faithful to the source material except Creeper is SANTIAGO.

 - Limited Animation: The videos are rendered and animated very crudely in a 3D animation program.
+Characters rarely leave their reference poses, and merely glide along the floor instead of having walking animations.

 - Limited Wardrobe: Ironically, Squidward always wears his Krusty Krab hat even when he's not working and Spongebob never wears his during Krusty Krab segments.
 Sandy doesn't wear her diving suit when she's outside of her tree-dome.